Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Background

 \subsection{Topic Overview}

 Distribution shift can arise from a wide range of factors.
-In this paper, according to the underlying causes that lead to distribution shift, we classify it into three main categories: selection bias, spurious correlation, and label shift.
-In general, selection bias refers to the bias induced by the selection process of input \(X\) in the training domain \citep{shimodaira2000improving, santurkar2020breeds}.
-Spurious correlation refers to the non-causal correlation present in the training data that changes in the test data \citep{simon1954spurious, ye2024spurious}.
-Label shift focuses on the shift in the distribution of label \(Y\) between the training and test domains \citep{lipton2018detecting, tachet2020domain, garg2022domain}.
+In this paper, according to the underlying causes that lead to distribution shift, we classify it into three main categories: selection bias, spurious correlation, and label shift (Figure \ref{fig:Connection All}).
+In general, selection bias refers to the bias induced by the selection process of input \(X\) in the training domain~\citep{shimodaira2000improving, santurkar2020breeds}.
+Spurious correlation refers to the non-causal correlation present in the training data that changes in the test data~\citep{simon1954spurious, ye2024spurious}.
+Label shift focuses on the shift in the distribution of label \(Y\) between the training and test domains~\citep{lipton2018detecting, tachet2020domain, garg2022domain}.
 Within each main category, we further consider the specific distribution shift causes.
-Table \ref{tab:causes} summarizes the specific causes of distribution shift with their definition numbering and corresponding section references.
-Figure \ref{fig:Relationship Distribution Shift} illustrates the relationships among these causes.
+Figure \ref{fig:Relationship Distribution Shift} illustrates the inclusion relationships among these causes, according to the definitions in respective sections (Figure \ref{fig:Connection All}).

-In each section corresponding to a specific cause in Table \ref{tab:causes}, we examine relevant AI safety issues based on the mathematical relationships among the definitions.
-The concrete AI safety issues under consideration cover four main categories: security, fairness, trustworthiness, and democracy.
-AI security refers to using AI to protect systems and data from cyber-threats \citep{sarker2021ai}.
-AI fairness ensures that models do not exhibit prejudice against individuals or groups \citep{zhou2020towards}.
-AI trustworthiness requires that AI systems meet user expectations in a verifiable manner \citep{kaur2022trustworthy}.
-AI democracy involves the equitable spread of AI applications to enable more people to access and benefit from the technology \citep{Gomstyn2024}.
-Specifically, Table \ref{tab:topics} outlines the concrete safety issues within each of these four main categories, along with their definition numbering and corresponding section references.
+For each cause of distribution shift, we examine relevant AI safety issues based on the mathematical relationships among the definitions.
+The concrete AI safety issues under consideration cover four main categories: security, fairness, trustworthiness, and democracy (Figure \ref{fig:Connection All}).
+AI security refers to using AI to protect systems and data from cyber-threats~\citep{sarker2021ai,uddin2025generative}.
+AI fairness ensures that models do not exhibit prejudice against individuals or groups~\citep{zhou2020towards, he2025fairness}.
+AI trustworthiness requires that AI systems meet user expectations in a verifiable manner~\citep{kaur2022trustworthy, fang2025trustworthy}.
+AI democracy involves the equitable spread of AI applications to enable more people to access and benefit from the technology~\citep{mushkani2025position, seger2023democratising}.
+While there is a broad spectrum of other AI safety issues, these four are chosen as the primary focus of our survey.